-The final version of the questionnaire consists of nine parts with a total of 24 questions.
+The final version of the questionnaire consisted of nine parts with a total of 24 questions.
 With this, we designed a comprehensive and exploratory questionnaire that makes use of different methodologies for data collection.
-Consequently, the questions differ quite widely in complexity and estimated response time.
+Consequently, the questions differ in complexity and estimated response time.
 Depending on which seemed most appropriate for a particular question, we included Likert scales, list boxes and free-text questions.

 More specifically, we asked participants about models used for forecasting and theories they subscribe to hold which may both influence the forecast and the forecasting process, and asked them quantitative assessment questions aiming at their macroeconomic beliefs.
 Furthermore, we addressed questions related to forecasting teams, forecast errors, and potential adjustments that may have been made after the Great Recession.
-We were also interested in potential herding behaviour and risk management of forecasting teams and also asked about the individual forecaster's motivation for choosing economic forecasting as their profession.
-In the last section, we collected demographical data.
-Finally, participants were given the opportunity to comment on the question-naires and leave their suggestions.
+We were also interested in potential herding behaviour and risk management of forecasting teams, which we will explain later on.
+Additionally, we asked about the individual forecaster's motivation for choosing economic forecasting as their profession.
+In the last section, we collected demographic data.
+Finally, participants were given the opportunity to comment on the questionnaires and leave their suggestions.